conconga/misalignment-lever_arm/README.md

 Hereafter the relative displacement will be referred simply as lever-arm.

+# Key Achievements

+- Evaluation and benchmark of 9 different algorithms to estimate misalignment and lever-arm among IMUs;
+- Implementation of the *Q-Method* to estimate only misalignment;
+- Implementation of the RLS algorithm to estimate only the lever-arm;
+- Implementation of [EFOL](https://github.com/conconga/estimators/tree/main/efol) algorithm as a module enabling easy reuse of it (the respective documentation includes its deduction.)
+- Successfully demonstration of EFOL to estimate simultaneously both misalignment and lever-arm.

+These results are directly applicable by industry of wearables, automotive and aerospace.

 # Assumptions

 - the lever-arm among the sensors is not considered static.
 This means that it